Neuromuscular

 Focal invasion of muscle fibers

-• Inflammatory cells invade a focal region of the muscle fiber (arrows).
+• Inflammatory cells invade a focal region of a muscle fiber (arrows).

 • Other regions of the muscle fiber appear intact.